oasci/reptar/docs/source/parsers-extractors.rst

 A parser a package-specific driver for iterating through each line of output files and storing data.
 Each package has its own parser that inherits the base :class:`~reptar.parsers.Parser` class which provides common attributes and methods.
-For example, we have an xTB parser class:
+For example, we have an xTB parser, :class:`reptar.parsers.ParserXTB`.

-.. autoclass:: reptar.parsers.ParserXTB
-    :noindex:

 ``parse``
 ---------
 After initializing a parser object with the relevant paths, you can then call the :meth:`~reptar.parsers.Parser.parse` method.
 Each package parser class must define its own :meth:`~reptar.parsers.Parser.parse` method.

-.. automethod:: reptar.parsers.Parser.parse
-    :noindex:

 ``parsed_info``
 ---------------

-Used to store any and all information that can be added to a :ref:`File <file>` object.
+:attr:`reptar.parsers.Parser.parsed_info` is used to store any and all information that can be added to a :ref:`File <file>` object.

-.. autoattribute:: reptar.parsers.Parser.parsed_info
-    :noindex:

 Extractors